 Note: Kaiako will provide a grade for the examination missed based on standard specific authentic evidence.
-This means your performance in the Term 3 examinations is likely to be used.
-It is therefore very important that you try your best in these examinations.
+This means aakonga performance in the Term 3 Derived Grade Examinations is likely to be used.
+It is, therefore, very important that aakonga try their best in these examinations.